Medel (Lucmagn)

-Medel ([ˈmɛːdəl]) is a municipality in the Surselva Region in the Swiss canton of Graubünden.
+Medel ([ˈmɛːdəl]) is a municipality in the Surselva Region in the Swiss canton of the Grisons.

 History

 Medel (Lucmagn) is first mentioned in 1315 as de valle Mederis.

 Geography

 Medel (Lucmagn) has an area, As of 2006, of 136.2 km2.
 Of this area, 17.8% is used for agricultural purposes, while 14.9% is forested.
 Of the rest of the land, 0.6% is settled (buildings or roads) and the remainder (66.8%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Disentis sub-district of the Surselva district, after 2017 it was part of the Surselva Region.
 It is located in the Medelserrhein river basin.
-It includes the 16 km long Medel Valley, which connects Upper Graubünden with the canton of Ticino.
+It includes the 16 km long Medel Valley, which connects Upper Grisons with the canton of Ticino.
 It consists of a number of settlements at an elevation of 1332–1621 m.
 These include: Curaglia (main village), Soliva, Mutschnengia, Platta, Drual/Matergia, Pardé, Fuorns and S. Gions.
 The municipality also includes about 50 abandoned farm houses and summer herding camps, including Pali, Biscuolm and Casura.
 Until 1943 Medel (Lucmagn) was known as Medels im Oberland.